 - Jan Jareš, AgEnDa z.s.

 - Astrid Buchmayr, ConPlusUltra GmbH

 - Andreas Karner, ConPlusUltra GmbH

-- Giorgi Davidovi, University of Tartu

 www.ceesen.org / info@ceesen.org

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 696173.
 Disclaimer: The sole responsibility for the content of this material lies with the authors.
 It does not necessarily represent the views of the European Union, and neither EASME nor the European Commission are responsible for any use of this material.